 Working in University Housing is a uniquely rewarding experience.
-Our staff members center their work around our students and enhancing the experience they have in our residence halls.
-Staff members are dedicated to our students and to each other, creating a comprehensive approach to our work.
-Our professional staff members are afforded many opportunities to grow and develop in their professional and personal lives.
-Whether teaching a course, presenting a training session, attending conferences or networking with peers on campus, we encourage our staff members to continue learning through the work they do.
+Our team members center their work around our students and enhancing their experience in our residence halls.
+Team members are dedicated to our students and each other, creating a comprehensive approach to our work.
+Our staff members are afforded many opportunities to grow and develop professionally and personally.
+Whether teaching a course, presenting a training session, attending conferences, or networking with peers on campus, we encourage our team members to continue learning through their work.

 Resident Advisors (RA)

 The Resident Advisor position is crucial to the housing department’s function and our residential students’ education.
 RAs provide our students leadership, resources, student and community development, and safety awareness.
 Students in this role actively engage in the departments’ educational priorities and serve as peer leaders and educators.
 RAs receive leadership development, community development, curriculum, and crisis response training.
 The skills learned in this student position are transferable to future career aspirations.
 You can access details regarding the 2024-2025 process HERE.

 Desk Assitants are responsible for the daily operation of residence hall front desks.
 These student staff members perform desk tasks, such as lockouts, key audits, and equipment checkouts, at each residence hall front desk.
 They also provide administrative support to their Resident Director (RD) and Graduate Resident Director (GRD).

 Please click here for information on the 2023-2024 Recruitment Process.

 Operation Assistants are student staff members responsible for ensuring the continued health and safety of all occupied spaces throughout the academic year by conducting health and safety inspections of residential units.
 OAs will also assist in inventorying and organizing all University Housing closets to create an accurate and efficient inventory record that can be utilized by University Housing.